Musician Physiotherapy

 1. Repetitive Strain & Overuse Injuries

-Treating repetitive strain injuries and tendinopathies affecting the wrists, fingers, elbows, and forearms, commonly caused by prolonged practice and repetitive playing patterns.
+Treating repetitive strain injuries and tendinopathies affecting the wrists, fingers, elbows, and forearms, often caused by prolonged practice and repetitive playing patterns.

 2. Neck, Shoulder & Upper Limb Pain

-Addressing pain and dysfunction in the neck, shoulders, arms, and hands, often linked to instrument positioning, sustained postures, and playing technique.
+Addressing pain and dysfunction in the neck, shoulders, arms, and hands, which are often linked to instrument positioning, sustained postures, and playing technique.

 3. Postural & Spinal Pain